FrancescoCoding/Quick-and-Count-sort-algorithm-analysis/README.md

 # Quick Sort and Count Sort algorithm analysis in Big O Notation
-This report required me to analyse, and make a critical comparison between, alternative designs of algorithms and data structures based on efficiency and scalability concerns
+This exercise required me to analyse, and make a critical comparison between, alternative designs of algorithms and data structures based on efficiency and scalability concerns